The plight of independent truckers

 Much of this increased danger is from truckers trying to make a go of it on their own and driving more miles to pay for their leased rig, a semi-owned rig, and still have money left over to live on.
 You can not get by on 40 hours on the road per week.

-It used to be most truck drivers were part of companies providing the service or were a part of company – owned truck fleets.
+Before, most driving jobs were offered by trucking companies or a part of company – owned truck fleets.
 Both have diminished in size or disappeared.

 Companies like Con-way, XPO Logistics, CFI changed names several times as the result of takeovers and mergers.
 In the past they took good care of their fleets and the drivers as did the company’s who owned vehicles.
 However, there were dangers such as getting on the wrong side of the dispatcher.
 Even though they may be employees paid by the mile, one dispute with a dispatcher, and the miles offered could drop as Westword details in its story on independents.